mzomparelli/zVirtualDesktop/README.md

 - The icons indicate which desktop you are viewing
 - `Left-Click` the system tray icon to bring up the default Task View overlay.
 - `Double-Left-Click` the system tray icon to show the settings form.
 - `Right-Click` the system tray icon to bring up the main menu.
-You can donate to me in this menu since you love this app :)

 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)